inverno-io/inverno-mods/inverno-http-client/README.md

     });
 ```

-When response payload is consumed as a flow of `ByteBuf`, it is the responsability of the subscriber to release chunks in order to avoid memory leaks.
+When response payload is consumed as a flow of `ByteBuf`, it is the responsibility of the subscriber to release chunks in order to avoid memory leaks.

 ### Exchange interceptor